microsoft/BotFramework-Composer/Composer/plugins/README.md

 Plugins currently have access to the following functional areas:

 * Authentication and identity - plugins can provide a mechanism to gate access to the application, as well as mechanisms used to provide user identity.
 * Storage - plugins can override the built in filesystem storage with a new way to read, write and access bot projects.
 * Web server - plugins can add additional web routes to Composer's web server instance.
 * Publishing - plugins can add publishing mechanisms
 * Runtime Templates - plugins can provide a runtime template used when "ejecting" from Composer
+* Bot Project Templates - plugins can add items to the template list shown in the "new bot" flow
+* Boilerplate Content - plugins can provide content copied into all bot projects (such as a readme file or helper scripts)

 Combining these endpoints, it is possible to achieve scenarios such as: